Release Date: November 5, 2019

 New customer installation

-- Back up any custom code, such as changed SolarWinds .css files or added .js files.
-These files my be overwritten with the upgrade.
-Learn more.
+- (Optional) Back up any custom code, such as modified SolarWinds .css files or added .js files.
+Click here for tips.

 How to upgrade

 If upgrading from SAM 6.9 or later, you can upgrade your entire Orion deployment from the My Orion Deployment page (Settings > My Orion Deployment).
 Downloading the Orion Installer is no longer necessary.

 If you need to migrate SAM as part of your upgrade, see the Orion Platform Migration Guide.

 |Orion Platform products that support cloud monitoring, including SAM, can now poll Azure VMs that were originally assigned to a Resource Group (instead of a Subscription) with access rights to application.
 Code was updated so if a subnet configuration moves to another Resource Group to which an application does not have access rights, machine data is updated and polling succeeds.|

 |The Windows Update Monitoring template was updated to support Windows Server 2019 and resolve "Days passed from last Windows update" component monitor failure.
 Download the latest version from THWACK here.|